OBDS-Training/OBDS_Precourse_Setup/precourse/macos/items/ssh_ccb.md

-# Log in the CCB cluster
+# Logging in to the CCB cluster

 The Center for Computational Biology (CCB) at the MRC Weatherall Institute of Molecular Medicine (WIMM)